lightkurve/lightkurve/docs/source/about/citing.rst

     archivePrefix = "ascl",
        eprint = {1812.013},
        adsurl = {http://adsabs.harvard.edu/abs/2018ascl.soft12013L},
-      adsnote = {Provided by the SAO/NASA Astrophysics Data System}
     }

 In addition, you may elect to cite a specific version of Lightkurve using the `version-specific DOI <https://doi.org/10.5281/zenodo.1181928>`_ provided by Zenodo.